 If a student is found guilty of academic misconduct, e.g. using unfair means in exams, forging academic records, plagiarism etc. a strong disciplinary action will be taken, and may lead to expulsion of the student from the Institute.

 In meritorious cases the course-work and Qualifying Examination requirements may be waived.

 Registration: Students who pass the Qualifying Exam can seek registration for Ph.D.
 For this, they shall apply to the subject board within 6 months of the Qualifying Examination and seek formal approval of the Board for registration.
 The application should contain the name of the proposed thesis advisor and a broad description of the topic of research intended to be pursued, endorsed by the proposed thesis advisor.
-Any regular Academic member of the HBCSE with at least two years of postdoctoral experience is eligible to be a thesis advisor.

 Approval of Submission of Ph.D. synopsis and Ph.D.
 Thesis: After a student completes his/ her Ph.D. research project, with the permission of the Thesis Advisor the student will forward a synopsis of the thesis to the Subject Board to obtain prior approval for the submission to the Deemed University Office.
 The same procedure will once again be followed to obtain prior approval for submission of the corresponding thesis.
 The Subject Board will in general give its decisions in about a week.
 Once the Subject Board approves the submission of a synopsis/ thesis, the rest of the process of submission and evaluation of the synopsis/ thesis will follow the general guidelines prescribed by the Academic Council, as given in the document "Deemed University: Rules and Procedures".